What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 1. A “Go With the Flow” Mindset

-This matters just as much as outfits and snacks!
+This matters just as much as outfits and snacks! (and snacks are important!)

 2. Comfortable Clothing